wei2912/wei2912.github.io/index.md

 ## Cryptography

-[Why AES is Secure](/posts/crypto/why-aes-is-secure.html) - An explanation of how AES is designed and why it's secure, for people with some knowledge of computers.
+(January 1, 2017) [Why AES is Secure](/posts/crypto/why-aes-is-secure.html) - An explanation of how AES is designed and why it's secure, for people with some knowledge of computers.

 ## Haskell

-[Introduction to Haskell](/posts/haskell/intro-to-haskell.html) - A brief introduction to Haskell, for intermediate programmers who have worked in an imperative programming language before.
+(November 27, 2014) [Introduction to Haskell](/posts/haskell/intro-to-haskell.html) - A brief introduction to Haskell, for intermediate programmers who have worked in an imperative programming language before.

 ---